 - U.S. citizen or a U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands

 - Documented history of receiving need-based financial aid

 - Demonstrated superior standards of intellectual ability, scholastic achievement, and personal promise

-Application Process: The university is required to do an internal review and nomination process, which includes a financial review, so our internal deadline is January 31.
-Our nominee will have a chance to revise their materials, if necessary, prior to final submission on February 14th.
-To be considered for nomination, applicants must submit the following materials directly to our office via email or hardcopy (firstname.lastname@example.org or 321 Boucke Bldg.):
+Application Process: The university is required to do an internal review and nomination process, which includes a financial review, so we have an internal deadline listed above.
+Our nominee will have a chance to revise their materials, if necessary, prior to final submission.
+To be considered for nomination, applicants must submit the following materials directly to our office via email or hardcopy (email@example.com or 321 Boucke Bldg.):

 - Application form (available here)

 - Personal statement of 1,000 words or less describing your background, interests, plans for graduate study, and career aspirations

 - Three letters of recommendation from Penn State faculty members